Chemical Security Assessment Tool (CSAT) Site Security Plan (SSP) Submission Tips

 As an example, see the figure below that shows the three acceptable strategies for appropriately protecting Tier 1 asset and Tier 4 assets in a single facility.

-1. Secure the entire facility at the Tier 1 level.
+1. The facility could secure the entire facility at the Tier 1 level.

 2. Alternatively, the facility could secure the entire facility at a Tier 4 level and add additional security around the Tier 1 asset to secure it at the higher level.